CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 * Collections of values

- * :class:`~citrine.gemtables.columns.ConcatColumn`: for concatenating multiple columns
+ * :class:`~citrine.gemtables.columns.ConcatColumn`: for concatenating the results of a list- or set-valued result, such as is returned by :class:`~citrine.gemtables.variables.IngredientLabelsSetInOutput`